AarushX/nxl/npxl-format.md

 # .npxl formatting

-`{dimx} {color} {dimy}`
+`{dimx} {dimy} {color}`

-The dimension numbers show how many pixels wide and tall the image will be, while the middle number indicates how many characters should be in each pixel, 1 for grayscale and 3 for full-color
+The dimension numbers show how many pixels wide and tall the image will be, while the last number indicates how many characters should be in each pixel, 1 for grayscale and 3 for full-color

 `{base}`